FootLocker-INF/.github/profile/README.md

 ---
 ## 🤖 GitHub Access

-For setting up new users follow the instructions in the [Github Onboarding](https://footlocker.atlassian.net/wiki/spaces/Observabil/pages/107349801/GitHub+Onboarding) page in confluence.
+For setting up new users, follow the instructions in the [Github Onboarding](https://footlocker.atlassian.net/wiki/spaces/Observabil/pages/107349801/GitHub+Onboarding) page in confluence.

 ## 🤖 GitHub Copilot